cb0tt/Facial-Recognition-Pipeline/README.md

 # Facial Recognition Pipeline (FaceNet + SVM)

-This repo aligns faces with dlib, generates FaceNet embeddings, trains a linear SVM classifier, and predicts identities for new images.
+This repo aligns faces with dlib, extracts embeddings with TensorFlow, trains a linear SVM classifier, and predicts identities for new images.

 ## Requirements